 Be prepared for pool safety or emergencies.

-Keep emergency phone numbers by the telephone closest to the pool.
+Have the emergency numbers for your area, by the phone nearest to the pool.

 Clean up after pool time

-After swimming in the pool, make sure you take the time to clean up properly.
+After everyone is done swimming in the pool, make sure you take the time to properly clean up.

-Put toys away after pool time.
-Leaving toys in or around the pool can tempt children to go get them and put themselves in danger.
+Put all floaties and toys away after pool time.
+Leaving toys in or near the pool can tempt children to go get them and put themselves in danger.

-Make sure that the fence and all access points to the pool are locked!
+Make sure that the gate and all access points to the pool are locked.